JesSonne/HumPlant/Readme.md

     ##                   Nestedness Complementary specialization
     ##                     56.39239                      0.00000

-let’s plot it!
+Let’s plot it!
 Do you recognize this structure?
-For clarity, we order the species in the network according to their abundances. rarest left and the most common species at the right.
+For clarity, we orde the species in the network according to their abundance.
+The rarest left, and the most common species is on the right.

 ``` r
 sim_net_abund=sim_net_abund[order(plant_abund),]